 Although 70% of the Earth’s surface is covered by water, around 3.7 billion people worldwide – nearly half of the global population – are affected by a lack of access to clean water.
 According to the 2024 United Nations World Water Development Report, this number could rise to 5.7 billion by 2050.

 Desalination involves removing salt and minerals from seawater through methods like reverse osmosis.
-However, this process requires vast amounts of space and energy, which often comes from fossil fuels, making it both expensive and environmentally unsustainable.
+However, this process requires vast amounts of space and energy, often from fossil fuels, making it both expensive and environmentally unsustainable.

 Carlos Rivera, a researcher at the Institute of Advanced Materials for Sustainable Manufacturing and a professor at the School of Engineering and Sciences at Tecnológico de Monterrey, explains that the method they developed combines two existing technologies: solar thermal collectors and membrane distillation.